Latino theater in the United States: Misrepresentation: staged racism

 Concerns over ethnic stereotyping and racism have recurred, in the misrepresentation of Latino people in works such as West Side Story, which was written by non-Latino artists.
 There are also controversies about the assignment of Latino theater roles to non-Latino actors.

 Latino peoples and cultures have frequently been portrayed on stage as being violent, rivalrous, exotic, and not wanting to adapt.
 Many consider the musical West Side Story an example of Puerto Rican stereotypes; much future racist discussion about Puerto Ricans and other Latinos stemmed from this musical.
 The musical was written by non-Latinos: the book was by Arthur Laurents, the music was written by Leonard Bernstein, and lyrics were written by Stephen Sondheim.
 Many believe that the underlying message is that Latino culture is dangerous and must be policed and controlled.

 Casting

 Latinos have often found it difficult to be cast in roles that have not been specifically written to be played by a Latino.
-Many casting directors have begun to use the term "color blind" casting; however, this has caused controversy, as if a show is cast improperly with certain races in certain roles, it may be perceived by audiences as well as the theatre community as wrong or racist.
+Many casting directors have begun to use the term "color blind" casting; however, this has caused controversy, as if a show is cast improperly with certain races in certain roles, it may be perceived by audiences as well as the theater community as wrong or racist.
 Actors seek theater producer's statements that there will be no discrimination in the casting process.
 Nevertheless, there have been films, TV shows, and plays that have been written for Latino actors, but played by non-Latino actors.
 An example of this is TheaterWorks' production of The Motherf**ker With the Hat.